 - Ringing, or tinnitus, in your ears

-Some people will experience only a few of these symptoms and other may experience all of them.
+Some people will experience only a few of these symptoms and others may experience all of them.
 Activities such as flying or riding in an elevator can further affect the pressure in the middle ear.
-Therefore, you should avoid such activities as much as possible if you are experiencing these symptoms.

 An otolaryngologist (ENT) doctor can diagnose eustachian tube dysfunction.
-Your ENT doctor will be able to diagnose eustachian tube dysfunction by talking to you about your symptoms and by examining you.
-Your doctor will examine your ear canals and eardrums, and your nasal passages and the back of your throat.
+Your ENT doctor will be able to diagnose ETD by talking to you about your symptoms and by examining you.
+Your doctor will examine your ear canals and eardrums, and your nasal passages, and the back of your throat.

 Sometimes eustachian tube dysfunction clears up on its own without any treatment.
-If it does not clear up however, there are a number of things your doctor may do to help alleviate the eustachian tube dysfunction, including:
+If it does not clear up, there are a number of things your doctor may do to help alleviate the eustachian tube dysfunction, including:

 - Eustachian tube exercises to help force the eustachian tube to open